-- The Department of Human Services utilizes and coordinates the services available from private and other public agencies according to the commitments in state program plans.
-One of the following administrative methods may be used: - a.
-Under the provisions of a Memorandum of Understanding, services may be provided by an outside public agency within the scope of the service plan for the single state agency.
-Periodically, the public agency makes a full service report and certifies the cost of the service to the Department of Human Services for a federal matching claim.
-Billing will be based on actual costs incurred.
+1. The Department of Human Services utilizes and coordinates the services available from private and other public agencies according to the commitments in state program plans.

-Effective Date: July 1, 2017 Date Submitted: May 19, 2017

-- b.
+One of the following administrative methods may be used:

+- a.
+Under the provisions of a Memorandum of Understanding, any service provided by a governmental agency outside DHS, and will be supported by the written agreement that includes, at a minimum: - 1. the specific service(s) being purchased, - 2. the basis upon which the billing will be made by the provider agency, - 3. a stipulation that the billing will be based on the actual cost incurred.

+- Periodically, the public agency submits progress reports and certifies the cost of the service to the Department of Human Services for a federal matching claim. - b.
 Through an agreement with other private or public agencies, services may be purchased on an established rate structure. - c.
 The Department of Human Services may receive donated funds to be used as the non-federal share of the cost of services provided or purchased.
 Funds donated for services or administrative functions are considered state funds and are used to claim federal financial participation. - (1) Public funds are considered as the State's share in claiming federal reimbursement only when the funds are: - a.
 Appropriated directly to the Department of Human Services, or transferred from another public agency to the Department of Human Services and under its administrative control, or certified by the contributing public agency as representing expenditures eligible for Federal match; - b.
-Not used to match other Federal funds; and - Not Federal funds, or are Federal funds authorized by Federal law to be used to match other Federal funds; or - (2) Funds donated from private sources are considered as the State's share in claiming federal reimbursement only when the funds are: - a.
+Not used to match other Federal funds; and - c.
+Not Federal funds, or are Federal funds authorized by Federal law to be used to match other Federal funds; or - (2) Funds donated from private sources are considered as the State's share in claiming federal reimbursement only when the funds are: - a.
 Donated without any restriction which would require their use for the training of a particular individual or at particular facilities or institutions; and - b.
 Do not revert to the donor's facility or use. - c.
-Are not used to match other Federal funds; - d.
+Are not used to match other Federal funds: - d.
 Are certified both by the Department of Human Services and by the donor (if funds are donated directly to the Department) or the Department and the entity designated by the DHS to receive donated funds (if funds are donated directly to the designated entity) as available and representing funds eligible for Federal match.

-If a donation is received in excess of \$1,000, and is related to Medicaid services the Department will discuss the use of these funds with the Centers for Medicare and Medicaid.
+If a donation is received in excess of \$1,000 and is related to Medicaid services, the Department will discuss the use of these funds with the Centers for Medicare and Medicaid.

 All of the above procedures may not be applicable to every program.
-The program administrators must examine the procedures under consideration in light of the program regulations and the program's state plan.
+The program administrators must examine the procedures under consideration against the program regulations and the program's state plan.